JHU-PL-Lab/www-fpse/assignments/README.txt

-This directory contains the assignments for FPSE in both html and Markdown formats.
+This directory contains the assignments for FPSE.
+The html files (also with .md versions) are the assignment instructions, and the zip files are the templates.